 - 6.4g fat

-Also, the company claims that the product contains the optimal amount of protein to promote muscle growth but this isn’t true.
+Herbalife claims Formula 1 contains the optimal amount of protein to promote muscle growth, too, but this isn’t true.
 The optimal amount appears to be a little higher, at 20 grams, as shown in a 2009 study published in the American Journal of Clinical Nutrition.
 (1)

-If I make my balanced meal a large baked potato with tuna fish, this would give me a daily intake of:
+The company states that users who want to lose weight should consume two of these shakes per day alongside one balanced meal.
+Let’s put this advice to the test.
+If I make my balanced meal a large baked potato with tuna, this would give me a total daily food intake of:

 - 703 kcals

 - 79.8g carbohydrates (43.8g sugar, 8.8g fiber)

 Of course you’d lose weight, you’re f**king starving!

 Living on this amount of calories would be NUTS if you were also exercising – and hold up, because that’s EXACTLY what they tell us to do next!

 The sales page advises us to head out to the gym and use these “protein-rich” shakes to build muscle.
 But as you can see in the figures above, the user would be getting nowhere near enough protein per day to support their training!